Economic sanctions against the United States: Mexico

-of Mexico retaliated with a tariff on U.S goods such as steel and aluminium, along with other agricultural goods such as cheese, pork, whiskey, apples and more on 5 June 2018.
+of Mexico retaliated with a tariff on U.S. goods such as steel and aluminium, along with other agricultural goods such as cheese, pork, whiskey, apples and more on June 5, 2018.

 Iran

 In November 1979, then President Jimmy Carter announced and imposed the sanctions for the first time after the American Embassy in Tehran was seized by a group of radical students and people were taken hostage.
-In 1984, The United States of America approved sanctions to prohibit weapons sales and assistance to Iran.
-Since then, there have been no formal diplomatic relations between Iran and the United States of America.
+In 1984, the United States approved sanctions to prohibit weapons sales and assistance to Iran.
+Since then, there have been no formal diplomatic relations between Iran and the United States.

 Russia

 Dating from March 2014, the United States and Russia has had a strained diplomatic relationship due to a series of political events.
-On 6 August 2014, Russia imposed a ban on U.S agricultural products and since then, the USA and Russia have been imposing economic sanctions on goods such as oil, agricultural products and more.
+On August 6, 2014, Russia imposed a ban on U.S. agricultural products and since then, the U.S. and Russia have been imposing economic sanctions on goods such as oil, agricultural products and more.

+CME Group suspended acceptance of Russian aluminum starting on April 13, 2024, in response to fresh sanctions from the US and UK following Russia's actions in Ukraine.
+Nevertheless, aluminum manufactured in Russia before April 13, 2024 retained its eligibility for delivery.
+Collaborative efforts between UK and US officials were aimed at minimizing any disturbances in the market.